Nonlocal field theory of quasiparticle scattering in dipolar Bose-Einstein condensates: Final remarks

+{Our analysis indicates how intricate quasiparticle scattering in inhomogeneous dipolar BECs with continuous variations of density and coupling will be, where in general no simple solutions to the quasiparticle modes can be found.
+The extension of our technique to the case of continuous sound barriers therefore promises to reveal further features of quasiparticle scattering in dipolar BECs over those familiar from contact interaction condensates. }

-Although we have not explored in our study any quantum features of the system, the field modes we constructed are already properly normalized according to the Bogoliubov scalar product.
+The {quasiparticle modes} we constructed are already properly normalized according to the Bogoliubov scalar product.
 Therefore, quantization of the present nonlocal field theory is a formal step which follows straightforwardly from expanding the bosonic field operator into this complete set of modes.

 We finally note that infinitely extended (quasi-)1D Bose-Einstein condensates, according to the Hohenberg theorem \cite{Hohenberg}, do not exist \footnote{The Hohenberg theorem holds whenever the $f$-sum rule can be applied.}, due to the divergence of nonlocal phase fluctuations in the system.
 This imposes certain restrictions on the applicability of infinitely extended systems to model experimental realizations, as we expect the phonon part of the spectrum to be sensitive to finite size effects.
 This, however, should not interfere with the general properties of the scattering processes here investigated --- which occur far from the long-wavelength phonon regime --- as long as the condensate is still sufficiently large along the weakly confining direction, where the achievable length is subject to a position space version of the Hohenberg theorem \cite{Fischer2002}.